ESIPFed/pygeoweaver/README.md

 # Pygeoweaver

 Pygeoweaver is a Python library for geospatial data processing and analysis.
-It provides a user-friendly interface to create and execute processes and workflows for geospatial tasks.
+It provides a user-friendly functionality to create and execute processes and workflows for geospatial tasks.

 ## Features